-DOES THE TREATMENT CAUSE THE OUTCOMES Are we using the right design for this experiment, the right setting for this construct, the right blocking, the adequate measurement model?
-(E.g. What is the level of the чШ Are we using the right design for this experiment, the right setting for this construct, the right blocking, the adequate measurement model?
-(E.g. What is the level of the subjects of Validity Threats (3/4)
+DOES THE TREATMENT CAUSE THE OUTCOMES

-Construct Validity
+Are we using the right design for this experiment, the right setting for this construct, the right blocking, the adequate measurement model?
+(E.g. What is the level of the subjects?)

-Violated assumptions of statistical test 6.
-Interaction of different treatments (through the same subjects) 2.
-Inadequate preoperational explication of constructs Restricted generalization among constructs 3.
+Construct Validity Violated assumptions of statistical test 6.
+Interaction of different treatments (through the same subjects) Inadequate preoperational explication of constructs 7.
+Restricted generalization among constructs 3.
 Mono-operational bias 8.
 Hypothesis guessing 4.
 Mono-method bias 9.
 Experiment expectancies 5.
 Confounding constructs and levels of constructs 10.
 Evaluation apprehension